ufsccosmos/PSFGAN-GaMorNet/README.md

 ```

 The `PSFGAN-GaMorNet` assumes raw data images are stored (in .fits format) in an `image` folder.
 There should also be a separate catalog file (in .csv format) that contains necessary information of each image.
 (Please refer to these files for detailed information)

-In this guide, we will use $150,000$ simulated galaxies (which were created w.r.t.
+We will use $150,000$ simulated galaxies (which were created w.r.t.
 0<z<0.25 real galaxies in HSC Wide Survey) as example.
 #### Data splitting
 The first step is to split raw data images into five subsets:
 - `fits_train` (training set for `PSFGAN`)